Confuzu/Image2GIFW-Toolkit/README.md

 #### Image2GIFW-Toolkit

-The Image2GIFW-Toolkit is a toolset designed to create GIFs from image sets and manage them.
-Plus Wildcard creation.
+#### WHY?
+My goal with this project was to create GIFs for Loras, embedings, and models.
+I felt that a single image doesn't always show what a model is capable of.
+However, creating GIFs manually is pretty tedious and monotonous, so I thought I'd try to automate it to a certain extent.
+The result is the Project Image2GIFW toolkit, which could be a very good addition to my other project, CivitAI-Model-grabber.
+What i also added in the course of the development is the wildcard creation which simply creates a txt file with the names of the .pt or safetensors files.

 It consists of three primary scripts that provide the following functionalities:

 - **Simplify GIF Creation**: Easily convert image sequences into GIFs with customizable options.
+    For the dimensions of the gif, the values of the first image that is processed are used. target size = image size.
+    The images that do not fit are adjusted with Resampling.LANCZOS

 - **Efficient File Management**: Rename GIFs to align with corresponding model files, for better organization and accessibility.

 - **Wildcard Functionality**: Creates a txt File with the names of the .pt or .safetensors files to use is as a wildcard txt file.

 ### Installation